edemaine/svgtiler/README.md

 ## Usage

-All input files (mapping, drawing, and style files) are listed on the `svgtiler` command line, with mapping and style files listed before all drawing files they should apply to.
+Normally, you run `svgtiler` on the command line, listing all input files (mapping, drawing, and style files) as arguments.
+Mapping and style files apply to all drawing files listed later.
-File types and formats are distinguished automatically by their extension.
+File types and formats are distinguished automatically by their extension, as listed below.
 For example:

 ```
-svgtiler map1.txt map2.coffee drawing.asc drawings.xls
+svgtiler map1.txt map2.coffee drawing.asc drawings.xlsx
 ```

 will generate `drawing.svg` using the mappings in `map1.txt` and `map2.coffee`, and will generate `drawings_<sheet>.svg` for each unhidden sheet in `drawings.xlsx`.

+Alternatively, you can use the [SVG Tiler API](#api) to render SVG from your own JavaScript code, e.g., converting ASCII art embedded within a webpage into SVG drawings.

 ## Mapping Files: .txt, .js, .coffee, .jsx, .cjsx